Jason King, Principal Investigator

 Ben is a BBSRC-funded PhD student, who joined the lab in 2014.
 He is trying to understand how cells induce autophagy in response to mechanical stress, and the relevance of this to human physiology.

-Rhys helped develop a new experimental system using Dictyostelium as a model host for the human fungal pathogen Cryptococcus neoformans.
+Rhys and Alex helped develop a new experimental system using Dictyostelium as a model host for the human fungal pathogen Cryptococcus neoformans.